 A hypnotist makes a film to illuminate the distance between himself and his beloved.
 Making the film takes as long as the lovers are separated.
 After the film’s completion, its maker is accused of intending to hypnotize the citizens and cause a rise up.

-Ornette: Made in America and The Connection
+Ornette: Made in America and The Delay

 (Country: USA; Year: 1962; Director: Shirley Clarke; Writer: Jack Gelber; Stars: Warren Finnerty, Jerome Raphael, Garry Goodrow, Jim Anderson, Carl Lee, Barbara Winchester, Henry Proach, Roscoe Lee Browne, William Redfield, Freddie Redd, Jackie McLean)